mjwhitta/RedArmy/README.md

 $ ./serve -h
 Usage: serve [OPTIONS] <ip>

-Spin up a simple HTTP server to host the RedArmy scripts.
+Spin up a simple HTTP(S) server to host the RedArmy scripts.

 Options:
+    --cert=PEM           Use the specified cert PEM file for TLS, implies --tls, requires --key
     -c, --config=FILE    Use the specified config
     -h, --help           Display this help message
     --invade=FILE        Use the specified invade filename instead of invade.html
+    --key=PEM            Use the specified key PEM file for TLS, implies --tls, requires --cert
     --no-color           Disable colorized output
-    -p, --port=NUM       Use the specified port (default: 8080) -r, --rport=NUM      Use the specified port for reverse shell (default: 4444)
+    -p, --port=NUM       Use the specified port (default: 8080 for HTTP, 8443 for TLS)
+    -r, --rport=NUM      Use the specified port for reverse shell (default: 4444)
     --rshell=FILE        Use the specified rshell filename instead of rshell.html
+    --tls                Use TLS
-    -u, --update         Update git submodules
+    -u, --update         Update git submodules before starting server
 ```

 Once the `serve` script is running, you can use the following to load